 You’ll still need a bit of cash on hand to use when financing equipment for your business.

-Let’s explore some of the costs associated with equipment financing:
+Let’s explore some of the associated costs

 Others, however, will allow a portion of soft costs to be rolled into the loan amount.

 Perhaps the most important cost to consider is your interest rate.

 That’s the amount of interest you’re charged on your principal balance, which is included as part of your monthly payment.

 Obviously, the lower your loan rate is, the more money you’ll save over time.

 Fixed interest rates could range between 8% and 30%.

 That leads to another important factor in the determining your total costs: the loan term.